Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Tiling by Congruent Equilateral Pentagon

-The polynomial has four real roots, and the one compatible with the approximate value $\cos a=0.85342$ is the biggest one.
+The polynomial \eqref{edge24} has four real roots, and the one compatible with the approximate value $\cos a=0.85341$ is the biggest one.
 By $0<a<\pi$, this uniquely and precisely determines $a$.
-The approximate value is $a=0.17453\pi$.
-We may further precisely determine $\alpha,\beta,\gamma$ by applying the cosine laws to the three triangles inside the right triangle in Figure \ref{calculation_division}

-Of course, it is sufficient to find the precise values of two angles because $\alpha+\beta+\gamma=2\pi$.
-This is the second tiling in the main classification theorem.
+The approximate value is $a=0.17452\pi$.
+The polynomial \eqref{edge60} can be factorized as the product of two quadratic polynomials, and the solution compatible with the approximate value $\cos a=0.93133$ is